Frequently Asked Questions about CWD in Idaho

 A: Hunters can have their animal tested through Fish and Game’s annual hunter sampling or by submitting their own samples to a private testing lab.
 Please contact a regional Fish and Game office for information about their annual CWD surveillance sampling plan, staff availability to collect samples and private testing options.

-To sample for CWD, Fish and Game staff collect lymph node tissue from fresh or frozen harvested heads.
+To sample for CWD, Fish and Game staff collect lymph node and or brain stem tissue from fresh or frozen harvested heads.
 Meat or muscle tissue cannot be used to test for CWD.
-Turnaround time for Fish and Game’s annual CWD samples is about 4-6 weeks, and hunters will not be contacted if their samples are negative.
+Turnaround time for Fish and Game’s annual CWD samples is about 4-6 weeks, and hunters will not be contacted if their samples are negative

 Q: What else is Fish and Game doing to prevent CWD?

 A: The Fish and Game Commission and Idaho Legislature have passed rules to assist in CWD prevention, including:

 - Idaho bans the use of natural cervid urine for big game hunting, which includes urine from deer, elk, moose, reindeer and caribou.